eriktaubeneck/hacker_risk/README.md

 This command allows you to move troops from one of your countries to an adjacent country, once.
 Performing this action will end your turn.

- - You must leave at least one unit in the origin country
+ - You must leave at least one unit in the origin country.
- - You must move at least one unit to the destination country
+ - You must move at least one unit to the destination country.
- - You must have the number of troops in the origin country that you wish to move
+ - You must have the number of troops in the origin country that you wish to move.
- - You must own the origin and destination countries
+ - You must own the origin and destination countries.
+ - This command will only be avaliable if you have a possible legal reinforment to make.

 Response: